Skip to content

 36. Time-bound commitment to achieve 100% traceability to processing facility level?

-The company reports that 100% of its natural rubber supply was traceable to the processing facility level in 2022.
+The company reported 100% of its natural rubber supply was traceable to processing facility level in 2023.

 • Y